zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup_paid.md

   ![Database Resources](images/db-example.png " ")

-  >**Note** Cloud Shell sessions have a maximum length of 24 hours, and time out after 20 minutes of inactivity.
+  >**Note:** Cloud Shell sessions have a maximum length of 24 hours, and time out after 20 minutes of inactivity.

 ## Task 10: Complete the Setup